YaoGroup/DIFFICE_jax/README.md

 Find the full documentation [here](https://diffice-jax.readthedocs.io/en/latest/).
 We provided the documentation for both the algorithms and the mathematical formulation for the data assimilation of ice shelves.

-## Getting started with a Tutorial using synthetic data
+## Getting Started with a Tutorial using Synthetic Data
 We highly recommend new users to get familar with the software by reading the document and playing with the synthetic example prepared in the [`tutorial`](https://github.com/YaoGroup/DIFFICE_jax/tree/main/tutorial) folder.
 The synthetic example allow users to generate the synthetic data of velocity and thickness of an ice-shelf flow in a rectangular domain with any given viscosity profile.
 Users can then use the PINNs code prepared in the folder to infer the given viscosity from the synthetic code.
 We provide a [Colab Notebook](https://colab.research.google.com/github/YaoGroup/DIFFICE_jax/blob/main/tutorial/train_syndata.ipynb) that allows users to compare the given viscosity with the PINN inferred viscosity to validate the accuracy of PINNs on inverse problem.